 The Quiet Centre – Riga’s Art Nouveau District

 Central Market District

 There are a couple of other places of interest near Central Market.
-Behind the market is the high rise Academy of Science building.
-Think Empire State Building Soviet style and you will be able to conjure up a good image of what the building looks like.
-It’s a bit of an eyesore but if you like Soviet-era architecture (as we do) then it is worth going to see.
+Behind the market is the high rise Latvian Academy of Sciences building.
+Think Empire State Building Soviet-style and you will be able to conjure up a good image of what the building looks like. some consider it a bit of an eyesore but if you like Soviet-era architecture (as we do) then it is worth going to see.
 Local nicknames for the building include ‘Stalin’s Birthday Cake’ and ‘the Kremlin’.
-The later I get but I cannot find out why it’s called ‘Stalin’s Birthday Cake’ – answers on a postcard please.
+The best time to photograph it is in the late afternoon.